mgd888/AgapeApp/README.md

 ![](https://i.imgur.com/bBXiIKJ.jpg)

 ## Design Patterns

 ### Controlled Component Design Pattern

 Controlled Components are used all throughout the create and edit screens.
 It is a pattern in React Native that is commonly used to handle form state.
 This design pattern works by utilizing states via props.
 State changes are performed through callbacks; for instance, via an onChangeText or updateState.
 Values can be modified by having it passed to controlled components as props.

-The code snippets below indicates the usage of the controlled component design pattern:
+The code snippet below indicates the usage of the controlled component design pattern:
 ![](https://i.imgur.com/coPSNU6.jpg)

 As seen above, the values of the following input fields are modified through the use of the controlled component design pattern.
 It uses the callbacks such as onChangeText which a value prop is used to update a useState.